DR. TEMPLE GRANDIN

 Diagnosis and Early Intervention

 Dr. Raun Melmed is a developmental and behavioral pediatrician and Director of the Melmed Center in Scottsdale, Arizona.
-He is also co-founder and Medical Director of the Southwest Autism Research and Resource Center, and Adjunct Senior Researcher at the Translational Genomics Institute in Phoenix.
-He has established physician-training programs for the early identification of infants and toddlers with autism and other developmental and behavioral concerns.
+He is co-founder and Medical Director of the Southwest Autism Research and Resource Center.
+Dr. Melmed is on faculty at Arizona State University in Phoenix and Clinical Associate Professor of pediatrics at the University of Arizona in Tucson.

 By attending, participants can: